stephenhillphd/CFPPlayoffSim/README.md

 # CFPPlayoffSim
-Monte Carlo simulation model in R for the CFP
+Monte Carlo simulation model in R for the College Football Playoffs.

+There are several files:
+*
+*
+*
+*